Aladim/sunshade/README.md

 * For the electronic assembly a universal aluminum housing is being considered.
 * How to mount the complete assembly to the sunshade is currently being explored.
 #### Welding Work
-But we are allready happy to announce that we were able to win an welding expert for this project.
+But we are happy to announce that we were able to win an welding expert for this project.

 <img src="https://github.com/Aladim/sunshade/blob/main/doc/welding-expert.png" title="welding expert">